Coolest Kids Pirate Party Ideas

 So, we sent out the invitations for the pirate party two weeks in advance (summer birthdays require planning!!!)
-Here’s the invitation we made for you to see what I did.
-(Word document – using the free printable invitations from this site!)
 The crazy thing is that I found this English to Pirate Translator on this World Wide Web of ours…

 We hung a skeleton from a flag pole in the front lawn and decorated with jewel tone balloons, skull and crossbones we downloaded from Google, enlarged and photocopied, and Mardi Gras beads (shiny and lots of them).
 Then I had a big black urn for plants that we made into a GROG pot for thirsty pirates.
 (With ice and Rootbeer and Kool Aid Jammers.)

 Also, we decorated a big Lawn Chair with necklaces and cushions and made a big sign that said Captain’s Chair (for the pirate party Birthday Girl.)

 Mommy dressed up as a Pirate Servant (I am sure the dads in the neighborhood are still calling me Wench)!

 When the guests arrived we had body paints and tattooed them, added beards, scars etc. to add to their costumes.